Ann-Anahit/drf_api/README.md

 # Features

-The backend of the project consists of a page for profiles, events, followers, attendances, comments and favorites.
+The backend of the project consists of a page for profiles, events, followers, comments and favorites.

 ## Home Page